Looking to turn your passion for archery into a business? Almost anyone can start a business, but its success and profitability is up to you.

 Talk to your financial adviser about federal excise tax responsibilities when manufacturing archery gear, in addition to standard state and federal taxes.
 Your type of business determines which income-tax return form you should file.
 Some towns also impose mandatory taxes.
 Accountants and financial advisers can help you obtain good insurance for your business.
 They help you understand these processes, and help set budgets for the years ahead.

 Hiring professionals is a strategic move that protects your investment and ensures success.
 It also decreases financial risks and liability issues you might encounter later.
 After all, “It’s your Business, so Take Responsibility for Everything.”

 An Inc.com article, “15 Things That Need to be Squared Away Before You Start Your Business,” provides a checklist that ensures you stay in the fast lane to your destination.

-Also, keep your eyes peeled for Part 2 of this series, which publishes on August 15.
-We’ll dig deeper into resources that ensure your archery business gets started right.
+In Part 2 of best practices for a start-up business, we’ll dig deeper into resources that ensure your archery business gets started right.